Buyer beware: foreign income in a corporation

 Investment insight

 Many business owners are focused on growing their business operations and may not be taking advantage of the opportunity that corporate investing presents.
-Quite often, a corporation’s (specifically a Canadian-controlled private corporation, or CCPC) balance sheet has cash sitting idle in a low-interest-earning bank account.
-Typically, the reason this happens is the owner of the corporation wasn’t made aware of the fact that corporate funds can be invested just like their personal holdings; or, if they were aware, were more reluctant to do so because they didn’t want their corporate holdings to take on any risk in addition to the ongoing business risk.
+Quite often, a corporation’s—specifically a Canadian-controlled private corporation(CCPC)—balance sheet has cash sitting idle in a low-interest-earning bank account.
+Typically, this is down to the owner of the corporation not having been made aware of the fact that corporate funds can be invested in the same way as their personal holdings; or, if they were aware, were more reluctant to do so because they didn’t want their corporate holdings to take on any additional risk on top of ongoing business risk.
 Nonetheless, properly invested retained earnings can go a long way to supplement a business owner’s retirement plan with some planning and smart investment choices.

 With that in mind, business owners may turn their attention to investing in foreign dividend-paying stocks directly.
 Investing in foreign dividend stocks with high-dividend yields may, on the surface, appear to be attractive investments for a Canadian corporation.
 However, what many business owners aren’t aware of is that there’s a punitive tax effect on earning foreign dividend income inside a corporation.